luischanu/TinyVM/README.md

 ## Version 2.0
 * Under Development
-* Changed web server from Busybox-httpd to Nginx
+* Changed web server from Busybox-httpd to NGINX
 * Enabled dual-stack (IPv4 and IPv6) support on the website
 * Web page converted from a static page to a PHP dynamic page that is updated with each request
-* Added various session specific information to the web page, including:
+* Added various web session specific information to the web page, including:
   * Client Port
   * X-Forwarded-For
   * Server Port